“No one within ten miles of our temple should go hungry.” – Swami Prabhupada

 Such selfless gestures of hospitality were common in the village life of ancient India.
 The religious householders of the Vedic times saw themselves as providers for all living beings, including the animals.
 No creature was allowed to go without food during the pinnacle of Vedic civilization.
 This is the fertile ground in which the seeds of Food for Life’s philosophy were sown.

 It’s important to note that hospitality is not the same as entertaining, which is, unfortunately, the more common approach today.
-When we entertain, we put all of our effort into the event—the appearance of the home, the rich, high-calorie/low-nutrient food and refreshments, and seating and table settings.
+When we entertain, we put all of our efforts into the event—the appearance of the home, the rich, high-calorie/low-nutrient food and refreshments, and seating and table settings.
 We judge the success or failure of the event by such unimportant details as whether or not the soufflé fell or the ice ran out.
 In contrast, hospitality focuses on the comfort and well-being of guests; the desire to freely share one’s home; the nutritious, life-giving food that is prepared; and above all, the people.

 In her book, Gluttony, the 7 Deadly Sins, Francine Prose notes: